Introduction

 Carrier management services help businesses handle their relationships with companies transporting their goods.
 They act as a link between the shippers (those sending the products) and the carriers (those delivering them), ensuring that goods are moved efficiently, reasonably cheaply, and with as few problems as possible.

-The main goal of these services is to make shipping smoother, reduce transportation costs, give you a better view of the process, and improve how your supply chain works.
-They do this using technology, data analysis, and their shipping industry knowledge.
+These services’ main goals are to smoother shipping, reduce transportation costs, give you a better view of the process, and improve how your supply chain works.
+They do this using technology, data analysis, and their knowledge of the shipping industry.

 Essential Parts of Carrier Management Services